 Today we’re connecting with Mike Mileski.
 Mike is living his best life in downtown Hamilton with his wife Heather and their three young kids.
-He pastors Benediction Church, reads comics, collects action figures, and hopes you’ll wear a mask.
+He pastors Benediction Church, reads comics, and collects action figures.
 A staff member of Power to Change – Students recorded this interview.]

 P2C-Students: What do you think are some significant misunderstandings about mental health that are common in the church?

 Mike Mileski: I do think it’s possible to underestimate the impact of poor mental health, but it’s also possible to overestimate it as well.
 I can flesh those ideas out a bit.

 I have first-hand experience with Christians who have felt that emotional or mental suffering is evidence of a failure to trust God.
 If I’m doing poorly, if I’m experiencing anxiety or depression, for example, that’s a reflection of a sin area of my life.
 To remedy any mental health challenge is to trust God more, believe his promises, and repent.
 I would say that perspective really underestimates the impact and the power of mental and emotional illness.

 Christians are not supposed to ignore issues that have a physiological cause, and in lots of ways, mental and emotional illnesses are rooted in our bodies.
 Mental health challenges aren’t things you can “pray away.”